 You have the power to change your life for the better today.
 Even if you’ve failed to cure your loneliness many times in the past, you can still turn over a new leaf.
 In fact, it is the path of failure that leads us to the promised land of success.
 The more you fail, the closer you get to your goal.
 Every failure teaches us a valuable lesson.
 It's up to us to look for those lessons.

-Identify what you've done in the past that hasn't worked and change it!
+Remember how to stop feeling lonely isn't as hard as it seems if you can identify what you've done in the past that hasn't worked and change it!

 It's important to think positively, believe you can cure loneliness and act!
 Why wait until tomorrow?
 Get going and good luck!
 I know you can do it.